-Calbright's Welcome Services team members provide a variety of services for pre-students (applicants) through enrollment.
+Calbright's Welcome Services team provides direction, guidance, and support for general questions ranging from basic tech issues to helping students with their next steps.
+Welcome Services support specialists provide a variety of services for applicants and students from application through enrollment.
 During the application and orientation phase, this will include (but is not limited to) information about our programs, assistance with filling out forms, referral to resources, and encouragement.
-Welcome Services team will be available via chat, telephone, email, or online video conference.
+The Welcome Services team is available via chat, telephone, email, or online video conference.

-Students will have the opportunity to clarify their educational goals with an Academic Advisor.
-Advisors will help provide academic support, and encourage students along their program pathway.
-Additionally, students will also be assigned a success coach to help students build life skills and establish personal milestones toward completion and job obtainment.
+Students will discuss their educational goals with an Academic Advisor.
+Academic Advisors provide academic support by advising current and prospective students in selecting a program pathway that best fits their career goals.
+Students work with Academic Advisors to develop a student educational plan and encourage students along their program pathway with success strategies and resources.
+Advisors check academic progress to help students adhere to their academic timelines.
+Additionally, students will also be assigned a Success Coach to help students build life skills and establish personal milestones toward completion and job obtainment.
 All Calbright alumni will have access to coaching services to support their career goals.